-- BS in Psychology from the University of Vermont
+- B.S. in Psychology, University of Vermont

 - Registered Principal, RJFS